 Forming an LLC

-Many people are afraid of taking the necessary steps towards forming an LLC (limited liability company), fearing that it could be the most difficult and complicated task they will ever have to perform for their small business.
-You can go about forming an LLC by taking just five easy steps, however:
+Many people are afraid of taking the necessary steps towards forming a limited liability company (LLC), fearing that it could be the most difficult and complicated task they will ever have to perform for their small business.
+However, you can go about forming an LLC by taking just five easy steps:

 - Find a business name that is available (not taken by another company) and that conforms to your state's rules regarding names for LLCs.